 Gaming with the Turtle Beach Stealth 600 Gen 2

 Gaming with the Turtle Beach Stealth 600 Gen 2 is about as straightforward as it gets.
 The headset we reviewed is designed to work with the PC, PlayStation 4 (and PlayStation 5!) and the Nintendo Switch.
-An Xbox version compatible with both the Xbox One and upcoming Xbox Series X is coming a little later in September.
+An Xbox version compatible with both the Xbox One and upcoming Xbox Series X is also available.
 Just plug the headset’s dongle into your platform of choice and that’s all you’ll need to do to get stereo sound streaming through to your ears.
 When the PlayStation 5 launches, the Turtle Beach Stealth 600 Gen 2 with support the platform’s built-in spatial audio standard, but you’ll have to settle for stereo on the PlayStation 4.

 However, the lack of any virtual surround sound isn’t much of a barrier if you’re not into games like Fortnite or Valorant, which rely on directional audio cues more than most.
 Games like Risk of Rain 2 and League of Legends sounded great.
 On PlayStation 4, the Turtle Beach Stealth 600 Gen 2 nailed the balance between game sounds and music in Persona 4 Royal.